mrcodetastic/MBI5153-DMG1075-MatrixPanel-DMA/README.md

 Based on ESP32S3 only.

 ### Still to do
-* Implement DMA, PWM or RMT based driving based on [advice](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA/discussions/324#discussioncomment-7845435)
+* Implement DMA, PWM or RMT based driving based on [advice](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-DMA/discussions/324#discussioncomment-7845435) (done)
 * Hook it up to a general graphic library, and local 24bit pp buffer.

 ### Further Information